cowboyd/form-x/README.md

 ```

 >Note: The `code` and `description` attributes that we associated with this
->rule are abritrary.
+>rule are arbitrary.
 They are an example of how the caller can "hang"
 >whatever data it needs to actually run and execute the rule on the
 >rule, but the `Rule` object itself only tracks the state of the rule.